 - Deductible not to exceed $500 per accident or illness

-- The completion date on your DS-2019 is adjusted to match the information provided by your academic advisor or dean on the Academic Training Recommendation form.
-If you have not already been authorized for your entire period of Academic Training eligibility and wish to extend the period of your employment to take advantage of any remaining balance, you must apply for a program extension prior to the current completion date.
+- The completion date on your DS-2019 is adjusted to match the employment end date provided by your employer.
+If you have not received your entire period of Academic Training eligibility and wish to take advantage of any remaining balance, you must resubmit all the Academic Training e-forms and get an extension prior to your current completion date.
 You will be in violation of your status if you fail to do so.

 - DO NOT continue working in an on-campus student position once you have completed your academic program.